cognitivetech/psych-101/README.md

    - **Political and Legal Systems:** Laws and policies shape the context in which individuals live and influence psychological well-being.

 ## Biology

-Certainly!
-Let's dive into the main components of each of the biological influences on psychology:

 1. **Nervous System:**
    - **Central Nervous System (CNS):**